Jason-B-Jiang/reductive-microsporidia-evolution/README.md

 Read the pre-print here: https://www.biorxiv.org/content/10.1101/2023.12.31.573788v2

-This repo contains the environment and Snakemake pipeline needed to enact the main workflow in Figure 1.
+This repo contains the environment and Snakemake pipeline needed to enact the main workflow in Figure 1, that is used throughout the paper

 ## Prerequisites
 - Local installation of Singularity >= 3.10